8060162/projeto25-26_AI2/README.md

 Embedding outputs:

 - the latest run artifacts under `data/embeddings/<strategy>/<run_id>/`
-- each new embedding execution removes the previous persisted run for that strategy before writing the new one
+- each new embedding execution removes the previous persisted local run for that strategy before writing the new one
+- ChromaDB remains the source of truth for stored embedding vectors

 Typical embedding artifacts:

-- `embedding_records.json`
+- `chromadb_storage.json`
 - `run_manifest.json`
 - `spotlight_dataset.jsonl` when Spotlight export is enabled